andrecaiado/nestjs-blockchain-txs/docs/dependencies-configs.md

 - [coinkey](https://www.npmjs.com/package/coinkey): Used to generate the public and private keys for the wallets.
 - [ecpair](https://www.npmjs.com/package/ecpair) and [tiny-secp256k1](https://www.npmjs.com/package/tiny-secp256k1): Used to sign the transactions and verify the signatures.
 - [@golevelup/nestjs-rabbitmq](https://www.npmjs.com/package/@golevelup/nestjs-rabbitmq): Used to establish the RabbitMQ connection and publish and consume messages to and from the RabbitMQ exchanges and queues.
+- [@willsoto/nestjs-prometheus](https://www.npmjs.com/package/@willsoto/nestjs-prometheus): Used to integrates Prometheus with the application.
+- [prom-client](https://www.npmjs.com/package/prom-client): Is a Node.js client for Prometheus used to provide tools to collect and expose metrics that Prometheus can scrape.

 ## Configurations